-The path begins in Via San Bartolomeo, the small road at the end of the parking lot where the Carabinieri station is located, along the first part of the Gentile stream.
+The trail begins on Via San Bartolomeo (20 meters above sea level), the small avenue at the end of the parking lot where the Carabinieri barracks is located.
+In the first part, it runs alongside the Gentile stream.

-The mule track continues going up, made up mostly of steps (about 900), which passing through olive groves and high stone walls that hide beautiful typical houses and comes out under the churchyard of the Church of San Rocco (220mt. slm).
+The mule track continues with an ascent, mostly consisting of steps (approximately 900), passing through olive groves and tall walls that conceal beautiful villas, emerging under the square of the Church of San Rocco (220 meters above sea level).

-Here, in addition to admiring the enchanting panorama, you can continue in different directions: Portofino Vetta, San Fruttuoso or Punta Chiappa ; and it is towards Punta Chiappa that we continue our itinerary.
+Here, besides admiring the enchanting panorama, you can continue in numerous directions: Portofino Vetta, San Fruttuoso, or Punta Chiappa.
+We are continuing our itinerary towards Punta Chiappa.

-The "path" is marked by two red squares and the clear indications of the Park of Portofino allow you to follow it without difficulty.
+The trail is marked with , and the clear indications from the Portofino Park allow you to follow it without difficulty.

-After passing the square of the church of San Rocco continue on via Mortola, the beautiful promenade close to the sea, and after about 200 meters turn right starting to go down the steep staircase.
+After passing the square of the San Rocco church, continue on Via Mortola, the beautiful walk along the sea, and after about 200 meters, turn right, descending the steep staircase.

-The path advances shaded passing, in some places, among some houses up to the small square of the medieval church of San Nicolò Capodimonte, which deserves a stop both to visit the church and to admire the panorama on the Golfo Paradiso.
+The shaded trail passes through some houses in some places until it reaches the small square of the medieval church of San Nicolò Capodimonte, which is worth a stop both to visit the church and to admire the view.

-From here there are two possibilities to reach the sea: continue along the easy and short staircase towards Punta Chiappa (3mt. asl) passing through the picturesque small village of Porto Pidocchio < / strong> or take the small road to the left of the church.
+From here, there are two options to reach the sea: continue along the easy and short staircase that leads to Punta Chiappa (3 meters above sea level) by crossing the picturesque village of Porto Pidocchio, or take the small road to the left of the church.

-We choose this path, less traveled than the first and a bit irregular but still easy, which winds under the pines offering suggestive panoramic views of the gulf that leads directly to Punta Chiappa, the unique tongue of rock that extends over the sea.
+We recommend, for the descent, to opt for the latter path, less traveled and somewhat irregular but still easy, which winds beneath the pine trees, offering picturesque panoramic views of the gulf, leading directly to Punta Chiappa, the unique rock formation that extends over the sea.

-A passage above the cliff, where there are a few small restaurants, connects the "Punta" with the small cove of Porto Pidocchio ending in Mulino del Moro
+A boardwalk parallel to the cliff, with several small restaurants, connects "Punta" with the small cove of Porto Pidocchio, ending at Mulino del Moro.

-From here you can go up to San Rocco with a climb of about 1000 steps which in San Nicolò rejoins the path of the outward journey.
+From here, you can return to San Rocco with a ramp of about 1000 steps, which joins the outbound trail in the locality of San Nicolò.

-For less trained people, an alternative to returning by foot to Camogli is the boat which will take you back to the marina in just under 20 minutes.
+For those less "athletic," an alternative to the return to Camogli on foot is the boat, which will take you back to the small harbor in just under 20 minutes.

 - Up to 1h